samuelhbne/vpn-launchpad/FAQ.md

 ## What if vlp build command stalled with no response?

-Stop it with Ctl-C then run "vlp --purge" to purge possible partially created VPN server.
+Stop it with Ctl-C then run "vlp purge" to purge possible partially created VPN server.

 ## Local proxy stops working after I rebuilt VPN server.
 Now what?
 VPN server IP address may changed after rebuilding.
-Running "lproxy --build" again will remove the current running proxy from Pi box and start a new proxy with refreshed VPN server parameters including the new IP address.
+Running "lproxy build" again will remove the current running proxy from Pi box and start a new proxy with refreshed VPN server parameters including the new IP address.